 Nestled amidst magnificent native forests and valleys, Treetops Lodge & Estate offers a uniquely New Zealand experience.
 The Lodge with its’ elegant architectural style derived from this country's pioneering past.
 Timber and stone finishes echo the beauty and simplicity of the great outdoors at Treetops Lodge.

-A sanctuary and retreat of breathtaking terrain in 2,500 acres of secluded native forest and game reserve, seven trout streams, four lakes, over 70 kilometers of hiking trails, mountain bike riding, horse riding and the ultimate in tranquility and splendor.
+A sanctuary and retreat of breathtaking terrain in 2,500 acres of secluded native forest and game reserve, seven trout streams, four lakes, over 70 kilometres of hiking trails, mountain bike riding, horse riding and the ultimate in tranquillity and splendour.

 The Lodge at Kauri Cliffs - Matauri Bay